moby/moby/docs/sources/use/workingwithrepository.md

 ### To setup a trusted build

-1. Create a [Docker Index account](https://index.docker.io/) and login.
+1. Create a [Docker.io account](https://index.docker.io/) and login.
 2. Link your GitHub account through the `Link Accounts` menu.
 3. [Configure a Trusted build](https://index.docker.io/builds/).
 4. Pick a GitHub project that has a `Dockerfile` that you want to build.